Gabriel Sherman

+Gabriel Sherman (born 1979) is an American journalist, author, and screenwriter.
+He is a special correspondent for Vanity Fair, the author of the Roger Ailes biography The Loudest Voice in the Room, and the screenwriter of The Apprentice.

-Gabriel Sherman is an American author.
-In 2014, he wrote a biography about Fox News Channel president Roger Ailes called The Loudest Voice in the Room: How the Brilliant, Bombastic Roger Ailes Built Fox News – and Divided a Country, which debuted at #9 on The New York Times Bestseller list.
+In 2014, he published a biography about Fox News Channel president Roger Ailes called The Loudest Voice in the Room: How the Brilliant, Bombastic Roger Ailes Built Fox News – and Divided a Country, which debuted at #9 on The New York Times Bestseller list.

 Early life and education

-Gabriel Sherman is the son of Raechelle Beth Kriger Thedinga and Leonard Sherman.
-His mother is a dietitian and nutritionist, and his father, a retired partner in Accenture, is an adjunct professor of marketing at Columbia Business School.
+Gabriel Sherman grew up in Westport, Connecticut, the son of Raechelle Beth Kriger Thedinga and Leonard Sherman.
+His mother is a dietitian and nutritionist, and his father, a retired partner with Accenture, subsequently became an adjunct professor of marketing at Columbia Business School.
 He has written for The New York Observer and for New York magazine where he was a contributing editor.
 He is a graduate of Middlebury College in Middlebury, Vermont.

 Career

 Sherman is a special correspondent for Vanity Fair.
 He has been a national-affairs editor for New York magazine, and he is a regular contributor to NBC News and MSNBC.